 Photography A Level

-Exam board: AQA
+Exam Board: AQA

 Why study this subject:

-Students will be introduced to a range of stimulating Photographic opportunities and will explore how lighting, lenses, camera and digital techniques are used to manipulate imagery.
+Photography includes digital imaging, manipulation and light-sensitive materials found in film and darkroom practice.
+A variety of photographic genres are explored with an emphasis on fine art approaches.
+Students will be introduced to a range of stimulating photographic opportunities and will explore how lighting, lenses, camera functions, and digital techniques are used to manipulate imagery.

 Photography is more than documenting and recording.
 Students are required to develop imaginative, technically accomplished and individual approaches that reflect their creative styles and visual interests.